yakovkhalinsky/node-sessions/README.md

 	// STANDARD PROPERTIES IN A SESSION
 	// req.session_id is created by the session.checkSession() call
-	// 'sessionHits' : a standard session that tells us how many hits a session has had
+	// 'sessionHits' : a standard property that tells us how many hits a session has had
 	// 'start' : when a session was started
 	// 'expiry' : when a session is set to expire
 	//